Artemidorus Ephesius

 Artemidorus of Ephesus (Ἀρτεμίδωρος ὁ Ἐφέσιος; Artemidorus Ephesius) was a Greek geographer, who flourished around 100 BC.
 His work in eleven books is often quoted by Strabo.
 What is thought to be a possible fragment of his work is considered by some scholars to be a forgery.

 Biography

 Artemidorus of Ephesus wrote around 100 BC a geographical treatise presumably composed of eleven books, as such the longest work on the topic to date.
 The work is now mostly known though citations from Strabo (early 1st c.
 AD) and Pliny (1st c.
 AD), supplemented by Stephanus of Byzantium (6th c.
 AD).
-Artemidorus seems to have seen in opposition to Eratosthenes, possibly attempting to update the work of the earlier scholar by providing much greater detail.
+Artemidorus seems to have been seen in opposition to Eratosthenes, possibly attempting to update the work of the earlier scholar by providing much greater detail.

 The Artemidorus papyrus

 In 1998, the discovery of a papyrus thought to contain book 2 of Artemidorus' Geography was announced; the editio princeps was published in 2008.
 It is known as the Artemidorus papyrus; it also contains the first map of the Iberian Peninsula, and many illustrations.

 This 10 ft long papyrus roll was presumed to have been written in the first century BC, maybe in Alexandria.
 It was believed that the copyist left spaces for illustrations of maps, for it to be sent to a painter's workshop to have them inserted.
 However, the painter designed only a partial map, which appears to be what the author believed was the shape of the southwestern Iberian peninsula.

 The map is incomplete and has no names, and is perhaps the wrong map for the space in the papyrus.
 This ruined the roll.
 Instead the blank spaces were used as scrap papyrus for rough drafts, and to keep a catalog of drawings for clients.
 The drawings include pictures of real animals, such as giraffes, tigers and pelicans, as well as mythical ones, such as the griffin, marine snake, or a dog with wings.
 In addition, pictures of heads, feet and hands were drawn until there were no blank spaces.

 The papyrus was then presumably sold as scrap paper.
 It was found in the early 1900s in the form of cartonnage (Konvolut), as a filling for some kind of cavity.
 The cartonnage was sold to an Egyptian collector in whose hands it remained for fifty years.
 It then travelled around Europe, before being bought by a German collector who opened it and discovered the remains of the papyrus roll.
 It has holes in it, but because it got damp at some stage, even when there are holes, the drawings on those parts of the papyrus have been mirrored on the facing part of the roll.

 The papyrus – which was bought by an Italian private foundation for 2,750,000 euros in 2004 – is now owned by Turin's Banco di San Paolo.